secretagentan/exercise_w05d05_mongo_node_express/README.md

 # 🚀 Bonus

+When a user visits "/" and clicks "GET DATA"
+    - render the JSON response with a client side templating language - handlebars or ejs, check "main.hbs" for Handlebars or Underscore

-When a user visits '/data/[objectId]/edit'
+When a user visits '/comments/[objectId]/edit'

-- [ ] the server should render an HTML response using a Handlebars template
+    - the server should render an HTML response using a Handlebars template
-- [ ] the response should include an HTML form
+    - the response should include an HTML form
-- [ ] the form fields should be pre-populated with the values from the data
+    - the form fields should be pre-populated with the values from the data

-When a user visits '/data/[objectId]/edit' and changes the data and clicks "Update"
+When a user visits '/comments/[objectId]/edit' and changes the data and clicks "Update"

-- [ ] the client should send an HTTP POST request with the data to '/data/[objectId]'
+    - the client should send an HTTP POST request with the data to '/data/[objectId]'
-- [ ] change the server so it should update the data with that objectId with the data from the body of the post request
+    - the server should update the data with that objectId with the data from the body of the post request
-- [ ] the server should send back a 302 response and redirect the browser to '/'
+    - the server should send back a 302 response and redirect the browser to '/'

 Add a nav bar to the `main.hbs` layout template to provide links to 'Home' and 'Data'